RazvanRotaru/ImageAndSoundProcessing/Shannon-Fano/README.md

 ## Implementation details:
   * A DataContainer is firt initialized from the file
+  * A ShannonFanoSolver visitor passes the DataContainer, the stages of the pass are the following:
      * A EvenlySplitter visitor creates a BST of Nodes from the input data
      * A Print visitor may pass the BST to print its contents
      * A CodeRetriever visitor passes the BST to compute the codes of each symbol